boxed/hammett/README.rst

 hammett
 =======

-hammett is a fast python test runner with an API that tries to match pytest.
+hammett is a fast python test runner that is largely compatible with pytest.

+It does not support class based tests at this time though.

 Usage